omegaml/omegaml/docs/source/guide/runtimes.rst

 Dask runtime (optional)
 -----------------------

-The Dask (distributed) runtime supports executing omegaml tasks and jobs on a dask cluster, using the same semantics as the celery cluster.
+The Dask (distributed) runtime supports executing omega|ml tasks and jobs on a dask cluster, using the same semantics as the celery cluster.

 To enable the Dask cluster,